cindyheqy/cindyheqy.github.io/README.md

 Why I want to quit mpp and transfer to cs?

 I came to mpp because I always have a dream to changing the unfair status of the world.
 I saw corruption, I saw priviledge.
 I have an unrealistic dream to changing this world.
 It is also true that by getting directly to policy world can I change this world directly according to my dream.
 I can do research and make policy memo to make the policy benefit more people.
 But as I learn public policy more and more, I gradually found this path unrealistic for me to realize my dream.
 I am ignorant of the basic operating logic of this world. how can i make changes when I do not know clearly about it?
 Also, I found that the change that I can make is limited when doing public policy.
 I made through research based on complete data, but it still depend on the policy leader that to accept this suggestion or not.
 And I will not be a policy leader with my background.
 On the contrary, cs provides me with more concrete way to affect this world more directly and can see effect quickly.
 For expample,

+1 June
+Translating and finishing first draft of personal statement in English. exceed word limit. should delete more.